salsabilah212/EduScholar_LLM/README.md

 # 🎓 EduScholar

-> **AI-powered research assistant for educational research.**
+> **AI-powered Research Assistant for Educational Research**

-EduScholar is a Retrieval-Augmented Generation (RAG) application that helps students, lecturers, and researchers explore educational theories and research methodologies from a trusted research repository.
+EduScholar is a Retrieval-Augmented Generation (RAG) application that helps students, lecturers, and researchers explore educational theories and research methodologies through natural language interaction.

-Instead of relying solely on the Large Language Model (LLM), EduScholar retrieves the most relevant documents from its knowledge base before generating answers, ensuring responses are grounded, transparent, and supported by references.
+Unlike a conventional chatbot, EduScholar retrieves relevant information from an educational research repository before generating responses, ensuring that every answer is grounded in reliable sources rather than relying solely on the Large Language Model (LLM).

 ---